meenakshi-sethi/Python/api/readme.md

 - **Static dataset:** 3 books stored in a Python list.
 - **Endpoints:**
   - `/` – Returns a friendly “API is running” message.
-  - `/api/books` – Returns a JSON array of all books.
+  - `/api/books` – GET: Returns a JSON array of all books.
-  - `/api/books/<id>` – Returns JSON details of a specific book.
+  - `/api/books/<id>` – GET: Returns JSON details of a specific book.
+  - `/api/books` – POST: Add a new book.
+  - `/api/books/<id>` – PUT: Update an existing book.
 - **JSON format:** All responses are in JSON.
 - **Error handling:** Returns a 404 and error message if a book is not found.

 #### Out of Scope
 - No database or persistent storage.
 - No authentication or authorization.
-- No POST, PUT, DELETE, or PATCH endpoints.
+- No DELETE or PATCH endpoints.
 - No frontend or documentation UI.

 ### 4. Functional Requirements